levuvietphong/pyTCR/joss/paper.md

 # Examples

-`pyTCR` generates and provides access to a large set of synthetic rainfall events based on TC tracks.
 To help users learn key concepts and functions of `pyTCR`, we provide six `Jupyter` notebooks designed for training purposes:

 - Downloading and preprocessing TCs data
 - Visualizing and analyzing TC tracks